 Karen Surgery is a family medical practice in Nairobi that has onsite clinical psychologists who specialize in eating disorder recovery.

-The Bridge Centre Ridgeways is an addiction treatment center that also treats eating disorders and any other co-occurring conditions.
+The Bridge Centre Ridgeways is an addiction treatment center that also provides Kenya eating disorder treatment and any other co-occurring conditions.

 Africa Mental Health Foundation, based out of Kenya, provides information and mental health resources throughout Africa.